DylanAdlard/ECOFFitter/README.md

 | -------------- | --------------- | ----------------------------------------------------------------------------------------------------------- |
 | `MIC`          | float or string | MIC dilution (e.g., `0.125`, `0.25`, `1`, `2`, …).
 Can include censored values such as `<=0.125` or `>=64`. |
 | `observations` | integer         | Number of isolates observed at that MIC dilution.                                                           |

+or

+A single column/array of observed MIC values.

 #### Example (from `demo_files/input.txt`)